progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The other main ancestry specification is the `~`.
 This also refers to the first parent, so `HEAD~` and `HEAD^` are equivalent.
 The difference becomes apparent when you specify a number. `HEAD~2` means "the first parent of the first parent," or "the grandparent" — it traverses the first parents the number of times you specify.
 For example, in the history listed earlier, `HEAD~3` would be-->

 Eine andere Vorfahren Spezifikation ist `~`.
 Dies bezieht sich ebenfalls auf den ersten Vorfahren, d.h. `HEAD~` und `HEAD^` sind äquivalent.
-Einen Unterschied macht es allerdings, wenn du außerdem eine Zahl angibst. `HEAD~2` bedeutet z.B. "der Vorfahr des Vorfahren von HEAD" oder "der n-te Vorfahr von HEAD".
+Einen Unterschied macht es allerdings, wenn du außerdem eine Zahl angibst. `HEAD~2` bedeutet z.B. „der Vorfahr des Vorfahren von HEAD“ oder „der n-te Vorfahr von HEAD“.
 Beispielsweise würde `HEAD~3` in der obigen Historie auf den folgenden Commit zeigen:

 	$ git show HEAD~3
 	commit 1c3618887afb5fbcbea25b7c013f4e2114448b8d